-WSU Office of International Programs initiatives advance education, research, and once-in-a-lifetime experiences.
-With your support, the Office of International Programs will continue to contribute to a stronger knowledge-based economy in Washington State and the world.
+International Programs initiatives advance education, research, and once-in-a-lifetime experiences.
+With your support, the Office of International Programs will continue to contribute to a stronger knowledge-based economy in Washington state and the world.

-The impact of COVID 19 has created hardship for many of our international students and scholars.
+The impact of COVID has created hardship for many of our international students and scholars.
 Their jobs have disappeared.
 They do not qualify for government aid.
-International travel remains restricted – most cannot return to their home country, and if they do, they cannot come back.
+International travel restrictions are fluid – there is no way to predict when borders will open or close.

-We ask the Coug family to come together and support the International Student & Scholar Emergency Aid Fund (International Student Aid Fund).
-This fund will provide direct payments for housing, food, medical care, and other necessities on behalf of our international Cougs who need our help, now more than ever.*
+We ask the Coug family to come together and support the International Student and Scholar Emergency Aid Fund (International Student Aid Fund).
+This fund will provide direct payments for housing, food, medical care, and other necessities on behalf of our international Cougs who need our help, now more than ever.
+(Scholarship athletes and WSU employees may not be eligible for support from this fund.)

 Will you help?